 - Fantasy horned.

-All of these species are widely available at reptile expos and private breeders.
+All of these species are widely available in the pet trade at reptile expos and from private breeders.

 Look for a frog that has all its fingers and toes intact, with clear, open eyes and even skin.

 Frogs that are injured by another frog can quickly develop an infection after the stress of moving to a new home.

 If you can, ask to see the frog eat.
 The largest personality trait of Pacman frogs is their ferocious appetite.
 Try and pick an individual that enthusiastically eats its food.